-So many tastes and textures to enjoy: soft, crunchy, creamy-thick, sweet, tart, lemony, apple topped, wonderful!
+So many tastes and textures to enjoy: crunchy, creamy-thick, sweet, lemony-tart, apple-topped, wonderful!

-For the crust:You will need a nine inch tart pan.
-Make your favorite crust for a nine inch tart pan.
-After it's placed in the pan, blind bake the crust until it's halfway done.
+For the crust:You will need a nine-inch tart pan.
+Make your favourite recipe for crust and place it in the pan.
+Blind bake it until it's halfway done.

 For the apples:

 zest from 1/2 lemon

 3 tablespoons heavy cream